Marshall Klevenow

 Marshall Monroe Klevenow (March 18, 1901 – November 4, 1976) was an American college football and college baseball coach.
 He served as the head football coach at Middlebury College from 1925 to 1927, compiling a record of 7–13–1.

 Klevenow grew up in Milwaukee and attended South Division High School.
 He attended Middlebury College where he played baseball and football.
-He played at the fullback position and was captain of Middlebury's 1924 team.
+He played at the fullback position and was captain of Middlebury's 1923 and 1924 teams.
+He scored both field goals in Middlebury's surprise 6–6 tie against Harvard on October 13, 1923.
 He graduated in 1925 and was immediately hired as the school's football and baseball coach.

 In early 1928, Klevenow resigned his posts at Middlebury and was hired as the head football coach at Lawrence College.

+Klevenow is one of the namesakes of Middlebury's Hazeltine-Klevenow Memorial Trophy, awarded to student athletes who excel in both academics and athletics.